lukso-network/docs/docs/learn/expert-guides/run-graph-node.md

 && cd graph-node/docker
 ```

 Next, execute the `setup.sh` file.
 This will pull all the necessary Docker images and write the necessary information in the `docker-compose.yml` file.
+Make sure to have docker running.

 ```bash
 ./setup.sh